Luminati-nerd-stuff/PSO-RayTracing/README.md

 That's it, you should be able to launch ReShade when you start PSOBB and select the "PSO-RayTracing-v[X]" profile.
 It;s still worth learning how it works, especially if you want to tweak things from this point.

+**TROUBLESHOOTING**
+1. Make sure you set the depth buffer in reshade (under the d3d9 tab).
+You might have to use the DisplayDepth shader to see if its detecting depth as you try the different depth buffers with your monitor resolution to find the right one.
+It can be a little tricky.

 **UNKNOWNS!!**

 1. I don't know how to fix symbol chats.
 They are like 100 suns brightness because of their zindex and brightness, but still mostly readable.
 It's the Bloom shader, but I can't fix it, see me if you have questions.
 Maybe we can solve it together.